 In the comments below, I’d love to hear about any challenges you are currently facing as you work to build a respectful learning environment.
 If you are looking for a few ready-to-use tools to implement the system I’ve described above, check out my R.E.S.P.E.C.T.
-Classroom Behavior Management Tools for Social Emotional Learning.
+Classroom Behavior Management Tools for Social-Emotional Learning.

-This post contains Amazon Affiliate links to make it easier for you find the organizational tools shared in this post.
+This post contains Amazon Affiliate links to make it easier for you to find the organizational tools shared in this post.
 To see all my favorite Amazon finds, visit my Amazon Influencer page here.